‘BB19’ Spoilers: Several Houseguests Really Upset About Veto, Chaos Consumes ‘BB19’ Cast Again

 BB19 spoilers continue to come out on the live feeds following the Veto Ceremony.
-Earlier on Monday (August 14) the BB19 cast had the Week 7 Veto Ceremony, hosted by Power of Veto winner Matt Clines.
-Several houseguests apparently had become convinced that it was going to progress a bit differently than it turned out because immediately there has been a lot of chaos among the cast members.
+Earlier on Monday (August 14), the BB19 cast had the Week 7 Veto Ceremony, hosted by Power of Veto winner Matt Clines.
+Several houseguests apparently had become convinced that it was going to progress a bit differently than it turned out because there has been a lot of chaos among the cast members.

 As previously reported by the Inquisitr, Matt Clines used the Power of Veto.
 This was part of his plan with Head of Household Alex Ow and a culmination of why Matt threw the Temptation Competition in order to become one of the nominees.
 Rather than seeking self-preservation, though, Matt decided to save Jason Dent from the block.
 Alex then named Cody Nickson as the replacement nominee, leaving Elena, Matt, and Cody as the Week 7 eviction nominees.

 Back to the fresh BB19 spoilers coming out on the CBS live feeds, Mark Jansen and Kevin Schlehuber were acting very upset about what took place at the Veto Ceremony.
 Mark had been convinced that Elena Davies was going to be safe from eviction, as that is what a lot of other houseguests had assured him.
-Elena had also been told that she was a pawn and a number of people agreed to save her if they won the Power of Veto.
+Elena had also been told that she was a pawn, and a number of people agreed to save her if they won the Power of Veto.
 It’s important to point out that Matt Clines never agreed to that part of the plan.

 Matt asks HoH crew what they want him to say in Veto speech.
 FFS.
 Raven’s spine may be “inverted” but Matt seems to lack one entirely. #BB19 pic.twitter.com/yixGw0a6c8